KushsterKing/blog-task/README.md

 http://localhost:6019/users-two?paidBy=1&Amount=120&Amount=140&paidForUsers=2&paidForUsers=4

-rest of the routes in toues.js file and files are not important except modules/users-two
+rest of the routes in routes.js file and files in modules folder are not important except modules/users-two

 npm start and run on localhost:6019